piqnt/stage.js/README.md

 ## Development
-To try examples with a live build run following command and check output for the URL to open in your browser:
+To try examples with a live build run the following command and check the output for the URL to open in your browser:
 ```
 npm run dev
 ```